-This project is a collaboration of Fort Drum Natural Resource Branch and Cornell University focusing on urban white-tailed deer population ecology in an area with a long term hunting program.
+This project is a collaboration of Fort Drum Natural Resource Branch and Cornell University focusing on urban white-tailed deer population ecology in the cantonment area of Fort Drum.

 Our collaboration began in 2015 with two primary drivers.
 The first was the dramatic increase in Lyme disease cases for soldiers and their families.
 The second was the absence of forest regeneration in old growth maple stands that are essential habitat for the endangered Indiana bat.